-Faculty members can submit their work directly to Sound Ideas by following this link, and signing in with their Puget Sound username and password.
+Faculty members can submit their work directly to Sound Ideas by following this link.
+First-time users will have to create an account.
+Returning users who have difficulty signing in shoudl reset their passwords.

 Faculty members should be prepared with metadata related to the submission including: